leontrolski/xlineparse/README.md

 # TODO:

-- Refactor some of the `is_none()`s with a bit o' ChatGPT.
 - Allow delimiters to be escaped.
-- Test errors.
 - `IntEnum`
-- Can we make enums quicker?
+- Can we make enums quicker by moving to Rust?

 # Install/Develop